At a glance

 When to get tested?

 As part of routine blood testing, or when your doctor suspects that you have an imbalance of one of the electrolytes (usually sodium or potassium), or if your doctor suspects an .
-Electrolytes may also be checked if you are prescribed certain drugs, particularly diuretics or ACE inhibitors.
+Electrolytes may also be checked if you are prescribed certain drugs, particularly diuretics or Angiotensin-converting-enzyme (ACE) inhibitors.

 A blood sample drawn from a vein in the arm.